Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Abstract

 \section{Abstract}

-While \ac{fl} is a widely popular distributed \bblue{\ac{ml}} strategy that protects data privacy, time-varying wireless network parameters and heterogeneous configurations of the wireless \bblue{devices} pose significant challenges.
-Although the limited radio and computational resources of the network and the clients, respectively, are widely acknowledged, two critical yet often ignored aspects are (a) wireless devices can only dedicate a small chunk of their limited storage for the \ac{fl} task and (b) new training samples may arrive in an online manner in many practical wireless applications.
-Therefore, we propose a new \ac{fl} algorithm called \ac{osafl}, specifically designed to learn tasks relevant to wireless applications under these practical considerations. \bblue{Since clients' local training steps differ under resource constraints, which may lead to client drift under statistically heterogeneous data distributions, we leverage normalized gradient similarities and exploit weighting clients' updates based on optimized scores that facilitate the convergence rate of the proposed \ac{osafl} algorithm without incurring any communication overheads to the clients or requiring any statistical data information from them.} Our extensive simulation results on two different \bblue{datasets} with four popular ML models validate the effectiveness of \ac{osafl} compared to \bblue{five modified} state-of-the-art \ac{fl} baselines.
+Heterogeneous system configurations of distributed clients connected to the \ac{cs} via a time-varying wireless network pose significant challenges for popular distributed \ac{ml} algorithms such as \ac{fl}.
+Although the limited (radio and computational) resources are widely acknowledged, two critical yet often ignored aspects are (a) client devices can only dedicate a small chunk of their limited storage for the \ac{fl} task and (b) new training samples may arrive continually in many practical wireless applications.
+Therefore, we propose a new \ac{fl} algorithm, \ac{osafl}, specifically designed for tasks with continual data arrival in resource-constrained environments.
+We first theoretically show how the convergence bound is affected by continual data distribution shifts, uncertain client participation, gradient quantization errors, and noise from stochastic gradients and statistical data heterogeneity across clients.
+We then show how to (sub-optimally) minimize these errors by choosing appropriate aggregation weights at the \ac{cs} during global update.
+Our extensive simulation results across three popular image classification datasets and three \ac{ml} models with different numbers of trainable parameters validate the effectiveness of the proposed \ac{osafl} algorithm compared to (modified) state-of-the-art \ac{fl} baselines.